squadracorsepolito/.github/profile/readme.md

   <h1>Squadra Corse</h1>
 </div>

-Welcome to our software (and sometimes hardware) GitHub organization.
+Welcome to our software and hardware GitHub organization.
 Feel free to look around. 👋

 Some helpful links: